Battle of the Teutoburg Forest: Geopolitical situation

+Following Rome's transfer of forces to the Balkans, only three legions remained to face the Germanic tribesmen.
+The weakened Roman position provided an opportunity for a Germanic rebellion.

 Commanders and their armies

 Publius Quinctilius Varus

-The Varian disaster takes its name from Publius Quinctilius Varus, the Roman commander.
-Varus was a promising leader; Emperor Augustus appointed him quaestor in 22 BC as a young man, even though the office usually required the holder to be at least 30.
-He went on to command the XIX legion in 15 BC, and was elected junior consul.
-He was appointed governor of Africa in 8 BC and of Syria in 7 BC.
+The Varian disaster takes its name from Publius Quinctilius Varus, the commander of the remaining Roman forces in the region.
+Varus was a promising leader; Emperor Augustus appointed him quaestor in 22 BCE as a young man, even though the office usually required the holder to be at least 30.
+He went on to command the XIX legion in 15 BCE, and was elected junior consul.
+He was appointed governor of Africa in 8 BCE and of Syria in 7 BCE.
 The Syrian posting was prestigious, and a very difficult job due to political struggles in the Eastern Empire and its border nations.
-Varus acted to resolve the succession crisis at the death of Herod the Great in 4 BC, but his performance as governor is disputed by contemporary sources.
+Varus acted to resolve the succession crisis at the death of Herod the Great in 4 BCE, but his performance as governor is disputed by contemporary sources.
 Josephus (writing some decades after the fact) has a positive view of Varus, whereas Velleius Paterculus implicitly accuses him of corruption.
 Regardless, Varus married the Emperor's great-niece after his term as governor ended, which ensured him a place in the Emperor's inner circle.
-Varus likely remained with the Emperor in Rome until his appointment to the command in Germania in 7 AD.
+Varus likely remained with the Emperor in Rome until his appointment to the command in Germania in 7 CE.
 Michael McNally assesses that Varus was not assigned to Germania for his military abilities, but for his political acumen; this was likely sought by the Emperor to deal with the factionalism among Germanic tribes.

 Varus's name and deeds were known beyond the empire because of his ruthlessness, including crucifixion of insurgents.
 While he was feared by the people, he was highly respected by the Roman Senate.
 On the Rhine, he was in command of the XVII, XVIII, and XIX legions.
 These had previously been led by General Gaius Sentius Saturninus, who had been sent back to Rome after being awarded the ornamenta triumphalia.
 The other two legions in the winter-quarters of the army at castrum Moguntiacum were led by Varus' nephew, Lucius Nonius Asprenas, and perhaps Lucius Arruntius.